 Visit the Drivers' License Office

-- Visit one of the license office located in the City with your required documentation (or find other license office locations).
+- Visit one of the license offices located in the City with your required documentation (or find other license office locations).

 - Apply for the correct license, test, or permit.